 Updates (after 11th January)

 Update on 15th January: Yesterday’s storm (Brendan) slowed work on the site but more backfilling and welder-cutting for pipe egress was attempted.
-The wind was swaying the crane alarmingly and work had to be halted in the afternoon.
+The crane swayed alarmingly in the wind and work stopped in the afternoon.
 (No pictures – far too wet and windy!)

-31st January 2020 – The large crane (Old Squeaky) was dismantled (using another box-crane) and disappeared from site around 11:30 a.m.
+31st January 2020 – The large crane (Old Squeaky) left (using another box-crane) and disappeared from site around 11:30 a.m.
 It transpires, the crane may not have been causing TV interference after all.
 At least we can now investigate other possible causes, having eliminated the most obvious suspect.

 Storm Ciara caused quite a stir last weekend (8th/9th/10th February,.
 There were gusts of wind up to 60mph and lots of rain.
 Some site barriers toppled in places and crashed against Roundhouse walls.
-The worst of the weather was not filmed due to even worse wind and rain later, naturally.
+The worst of the weather was too rough for filming due to even worse wind and rain later, naturally.
 (Film clips courtesy of Roundhouse Hotel Weymouth).

 Week ending 14th February

-There remain a few more finishing jobs and complete site clearance is not expected for another week.
-Safety railings will be added later (etc).
+There remain a few more finishing jobs and complete site clearance takes place next week.
+Safety railings will come later (etc).
 However, the repairs are essentially complete and are looking quite tidy.
+(Footnote, in September 2020, these railings were damaged by vandals!)

 Update – 31st May 2020